 “This was the first full quarter that reflected the higher competition in the cellular market that started in May,” Sabina Podval, an analyst at Leader Capital Markets (LDRC) Ltd. in Tel Aviv, wrote in an e-mailed note today.
 “We are concerned we will see an additional deterioration also in coming quarters.”

 Tel Aviv-based Bezeq, which provides mobile phone services via its Pelephone Communications Ltd. unit, attributed the decline to regulatory changes and “intensifying competition,” particularly in cellular segment.
 It posted lower sales of mobile-phone handsets and average revenue per user fell 11 percent in the quarter, the company said.
 Pelephone lost 20,000 subscribers in the period.

-Bezeq’s stock has dropped 40 percent in the past 12 months, making it the third-worst performer on the benchmark gauge after Cellcom Israel Ltd. (CEL) and Partner Communications Co.
+Bezeq’s stock has dropped 40 percent in the past 12 months, making it the third-worst performer on the benchmark gauge after Cellcom Israel Ltd. (CEL:US) and Partner Communications Co.
 (PTNR), the country’s largest mobile-phone providers.
 Hot Telecommunication System Ltd. (HOT) and Golan Telecom entered the wireless market in May leading to greater price competition.